vincenzomos/reactiveSpringWorkshop/Readme.md

 A more realistic use case for reactive might be something that happens infinitely.
 In this example bitcoin price changes will never stop off course.
 These types of streams are called hot streams, as they are always running and can be subscribed to at any point in time, missing the start of the data.

-One way to create a hot stream is by converting a cold stream into one.
-Let’s create a Flux that starts when we startup the application and keeps on s streaming the bitcoinprices without starting over.
+One way to create a hot stream is by converting a cold stream into a hot one.
+Let’s create a Flux that starts when we startup the application and keeps on streaming the bitcoinprices without starting over.
 This would simulate an infinite stream of data coming from an external resource: